-Besides control bandwidth, efficiency and smoothness, the weight of the controller was a very important factor when selecting the drive.
-Reducing the weight by even a single gram was important.
 The entire vehicle could have a maximum weight of 80 kg, with the battery and motors accounting for most of the weight.
-The physical size of the robot and manipulator arm had to be kept as small as possible, since the manipulator is used in confined spaces such as airplanes, trains, etc. Both aims could be realized with the integration of Elmo Motion Control’s servo drives into the joints (modular, de-centralized architecture, less wiring, and less EMI through shortened motor wires).
+The physical size of the robot and manipulator arm had to be kept as small as possible, since the manipulator is used in confined spaces.
 Other important considerations were:

 - The 24 VDC battery supply requires drives that can support a high current.

-Elmo’s new SimplIQ Whistle and Tweeter servo drives have the ability to monitor and use the internal drive heatsink temperature via the user program.
-In addition to the common over-temperature switch-off protection, the drive can send its actual heatsink temperature via the CANopen network to the controller, depending on a programmable threshold and/or time condition.
-If the CAN Master allows a performance reduction, the drive is able to reduce the maximum current “on-the-fly” autonomously and set an indicator flag if required.
+Elmo’s Gold Whistle and Gold Tweeter servo drives can monitor and use the internal drive heatsink temperature via the user program.
+In addition to over-temperature switch-off protection, the drive can be programmed to send its actual heatsink temperature via the EtherCAT network to the controller.
+If allowed by the EtherCAT Master, the drive can autonomously reduce the maximum current on-the-fly and set an indicator flag.

-Most limits can be changed on-the-fly while the motor is on.
-Depending on the precalculated path, torque components of other axes that cause interference can be compensated for with a direct torque feed forward command via the CANopen network to the drive, independent of the actual operation mode.
+Most limits can be changed on-the-fly while the motor is on, enabling the continuous operation needed for time-sensitive bomb disposal operations.
+Torque components of other axes that cause interference can be compensated for with a direct torque feed forward command via the EtherCAT network to the drive, independent of the actual operation mode.